-Corruption is evident in our academic environment, public institutions, the armed forces, the Judiciary, the business sphere, political settings, business outfits, and even within the religious establishments.8
+Corruption is evident in our academic environment, public institutions, the armed forces, the Judiciary, the business sphere, political settings, business outfits, and even within the religious establishments. ??
 We can also prove the level of low moral inclination in the Nigerian society through the launching of different programmes towards instilling moral discipline into the citizens of the country which has produced little or no enduring effects.
-One of such initiatives was the campaign for Ethical Revolution under Shagari administration with minute effects on the society.9 Another one was the War Against Indiscipline policy (WAI) initiated by the military government under General Muhammadu Buhari, which was aimed at bringing back the sense of decorum to the civil society.
-The effect of this programme on Nigerians is described by Dzurgba:
+One of such initiatives was the campaign for Ethical Revolution under Shagari administration with minute effects on the society.
+9

 The principles of WAI were being enforced by all Nigerians.
 Nigerians accepted it as a public duty of every Nigerian to remind the erring citizens of WAI.
 It was done by simply shouting, 'WAI, WAI, WAI', and the number of 'WAI' said depended on the degree of resistance by the recalcitrant and intransigents.
-Thus, the people began to resist an act of jumping the queue in public transactions.10
+Thus, the people began to resist an act of jumping the queue in public transactions.

-The major achievement of WAI is that it has deepened Nigerians' understanding of the need for public moral consciousness and behaviour in their national life.
+Another one was the War Against Indiscipline policy (WAI) initiated by the military government under General 149 Muhammadu Buhari, which was aimed at bringing back the sense of decorum to the civil society.
+The effect 150 of this programme on Nigerians is described by Dzurgba: 10 The major achievement of WAI is that it has 151 deepened Nigerians' understanding of the need for public moral consciousness and behaviour in their national 152 life.
 However, its effect disappeared almost immediately the administration was truncated.
-The current one is the President Muhammadu Buhari's "Change begins with me", a programme that was flagged up on 8th September 2016 with the goal to instil discipline and patriotism in Nigerians.
-The argument is that, if it is not glaring that Nigerian society has low moral sense of morality, there would be no reason for programmes to sensitize the citizens for moral sensitivity.
-Again, if the programmes have been
+The current one is the 153 President Muhammadu Buhari's "Change begins with me", a programme that was flagged up on 8 th September 154 2016 with the goal to instil discipline and patriotism in Nigerians.
+The argument is that, if it is not glaring 155 that Nigerian society has low moral sense of morality, there would be no reason for programmes to sensitize the 156 157 citizens for moral sensitivity.
+Again, if the programmes have been effective, there would be reduction in the rate 158 of immorality in the society on the other hand.
+Nigeria is a country where an individual believes he can do whatever pleases him without considering the effect 159